srinivasGokarla/srinivasGokarla/README.md

 <h1 align="center">Hi 👋, I'm Gokarla Srinivas</h1>
-<h3 align="center">Strong in design and integration with intuitive problem-solving skills.
-Passionate about implementing and launching new projects.
-Looking to start a career as a Full-Stack web developer with a reputed firm driven by technology</h3>
+<h3 align="center">Thriving in a career as a Full-Stack web developer, collaborating with industry-leading technology-driven firms, I excel in comprehensive design and seamless integration, equipped with an intuitive problem-solving acumen.
+Dedicated to bringing new projects to life and launching them successfully.</h3>

 <h2 align="left">SrinivasGokarla</h2>